Including Works in Progress

 "Being the Woman They Wanted Her to Be: Cornelia Schleime Performs Her Stasi File," Third Text 169, vol. 35, no. 2 (March 2021).

 "Bringing the War Home to the United States and East Germany: In the Year of the Pig and Pilots in Pajamas," Cinema Journal, vol. 56, no. 4, (Summer 2017), 26-50.

 "La femme de leurs rêves: Cornelia Schleime et les archives de la Stasi" (Being the Woman They Wanted Her to Be: Cornelia Schleime Performs Her Stasi File), Gradhiva, no. 24 (December 2016): 21-49.
 Published in French translation.
 (Link to article)

 "Excess, Distortion, and Archival Value: Exhibiting the East German Everyday at the Wende Museum."
 Imperfect Recall: Re-collecting the GDR.
 Ed.
 Cecilia Novero.
 Otago German Studies.
 Vol 30.
-Dunedin: University of Otago, 2020.
-(Link to online access)
+(Dunedin: University of Otago, 2020), 199-240.
+(Link to article)

 “The Subject Who Knows: Photographers and The Photographed in the Late East Germany,” The Oxford Handbook of Communist Visual Cultures, eds.
-Aga Skrodzka, Xiaoning Lu, Katarzyna Marciniak (Oxford University Press, 2020), 500-518.
+Aga Skrodzka, Xiaoning Lu, Katarzyna Marciniak (Oxford: Oxford University Press, 2020), 500-518.
 (Link to online access)

 "Authenticity's Visual Turn," Afterword to Politics of Authentic Subjectivity: Countercultures and Radical Movements Across the Iron Curtain (1968 - 1989) (New York and Oxford: Berghahn Books, 2018), 278-286.
 (Link to book page)